-The consolidated financial statements include our accounts and those of our subsidiaries, which are wholly-owned or controlled by us or entities which are variable interest entities in which we are the primary beneficiary under the Financial Accounting Standards Board, or FASB, Interpretation No. 46, or FIN 46, "Consolidation of Variable Interest Entities - an Interpretation of ARB No. 51."
+The consolidated financial statements include our accounts and those of our subsidiaries, which are wholly-owned or controlled by us or entities which are variable interest entities in which we are the primary beneficiary under the Financial Accounting Standards Board, or FASB, Interpretation No. 46, or FIN 46,

+"Consolidation of Variable Interest Entities - an Interpretation of ARB No. 51."
 See Note 5 and Note 6.
 Entities which we do not control and entities which are variable interest entities, but where we are not the primary beneficiary are accounted for under the equity method.
+We consolidate variable interest entities in which we are determined to be the primary beneficiary.
 In December 2003, the FASB issued a revision of FIN 46, "Interpretation No. 46R," to clarify the provisions of FIN 46.
 The application of Interpretation No. 46R is required in financial statements of public companies for periods ending after March 15, 2004.
 The adoption of this pronouncement effective July 1, 2003 for the Service Corporation had no impact on our results of operations or cash flows, but resulted in a gross-up of assets and liabilities by approximately \$2,543,000 and \$629,000, respectively.
 See Note 7.
 The adoption of this pronouncement effective January 2004, for our structured finance portfolio and joint ventures, had no impact on our financial condition, net income or cash flows as none of these investments were determined to be variable interest entities.
 See Note 6.
 All significant intercompany balances and transactions have been eliminated.